fetux/django-ems/README.rst

 To build the documentation locally:

 #.
-Download a copy of the `django-timepiece` source, either through
+Download a copy of the `django-ems` source, either through
    use of `git clone` or by downloading a zipfile from `GitHub`_.

 #.
 Make sure that the top-level directory is on your Python path.
 If you're
    using a virtual environment, this can be accomplished via::

-        cd /path/to/django-timepiece/ && add2virtualenv .
+        cd /path/to/django-ems/ && add2virtualenv .

 #.
 Install the requirements in `requirements/docs.txt` from the project
    source on `GitHub`_.